-Model Iskra Lawrence Talks Body Positivity & Her New Cupshe Collab
+Model Iskra Lawrence On Her Cupshe Collab's Unretouched Photos & Fave Pieces

 Cupshe is best known for its affordable swimwear, cover-ups, and resort wear that is mostly available in sizes XS through 4XL.
 And this is why Lawrence jumped on a Cupshe swimwear collab for both her and her followers.
 "I had a DM from a girl literally two weeks ago who was like, 'I'm trying to find an affordable swimsuit, and I really just want to find it through you because we're the same body size,'" Lawrence told us.

-Most of the Cupshe x Iskra collection is available in XS through XL (with Iskra modeling all of it in a size XL), but some pieces, like the ruffled one-piece above, is available up to 4XL.
+Most of the Cupshe x Iskra collection is available in XS through XL (with Iskra modeling all of it in a size XL), but some pieces, like the ruffled one-piece above, are available up to 4XL.
 It also features a wide array of bikinis, cover-ups, and dresses.
 Lawrence shared that it was so exciting to pick pieces and prints that she felt catered to many of her followers and that many women worldwide would want to wear.

-Most of the Cupshe x Iskra collection is available in XS through XL (with Iskra modeling all of it in a size XL), but some pieces, like the ruffled one-piece above, is available up to 4XL.
+Most of the Cupshe x Iskra collection is available in XS through XL (with Iskra modeling all of it in a size XL), but some pieces, like the ruffled one-piece above, are available up to 4XL.
 It also features a wide array of bikinis, cover-ups, and dresses.
 Lawrence shared that it was so exciting to pick pieces and prints that she felt catered to many of her followers and that many women worldwide would want to wear.

 “